 The correlation between law and morality can be studied from three different angles:

-In the words of Paton, “If the law lags behind the popular standard, it falls into disrepute; if the legal standards are too high, there are great difficulties of enforcement.”
+- In the words of Paton, “If the law lags behind popular standard, it falls into disrepute; if the legal standards are too high, there are great difficulties of enforcement.”

-Many jurists hold the opinion that morals are indirectly the end of law.
+- Morals as the end of law- Many jurists hold the opinion that morals are indirectly the end of the law.
 The purpose of the law is to ensure effective administration of justice and the idea of justice is often defined on the basis of morality.
-Therefore, morals are an end of law.
+Therefore, morals are the end of the law.

 - V. D. Mahajan, ‘Jurisprudence and Legal Theory’, Fifth Edition, Eastern Book Company.